 For precise cost estimates customised to your business plan, it’s advisable to consult with a free zone business setup expert at Shuraa, who can guide you through the most suitable options and ensure a hassle-free setup experience.

-Start your Business in Dubai Free Zone with Shuraa!
+Start your Business in Dubai Free Zone with Shuraa India!

 Dubai Free Zones have made the city one of the most exciting places in the world for starting and growing a business.
 With perks such as 100% foreign ownership, zero taxes, flexible licensing, and robust infrastructure, setting up a business in Dubai is simpler and more rewarding than ever.